More results found.

-Learn about Saint Paul Investor Relations, including Featured News, Infrastructure Projects, and The Team.
+Learn about Saint Paul Investor Relations, including Climate Action, Featured News, Infrastructure Projects, and The Team.

 Welcome to the official investor relations website for the City of Saint Paul, Minnesota.
 The Office of Financial Services, Treasury Division manages all City financing needs, including investor communications for the City and related entities.

 Saint Paul was incorporated in 1854 and is the capital city of the the state of Minnesota.
 The City is the second most populous in the state with more than 300,000 residents.
 Saint Paul is the county seat of Ramsey County, and together with Minneapolis forms the core of the Twin Cities, the 16th-largest metropolitan area in the nation, with about 3.5 million residents.

 To learn more, please visit the City website here.

 Learn about our environmental, social, and governance program, and how we bring those values to life with green bonds, sustainable projects, and more.View Program Details